For most runners, there's only thing better than a heart-pounding indoor run: an outdoor run.

 Before you start, make sure to keep your muscles and joints moving with dynamic (moving) stretches.
-"Focus on your soleus (calf muscle) and hip flexors, but don't forget your feet and ankles," says David Potucek, physical therapist with Elite Health Services.
+"Focus on your soleus (calf muscle) and hip flexors, but don't forget your feet and ankles," says David Potucek, PT, a physical therapist with Elite Health Services.
 "And mimic the joint motions of running with brisk walking, high knees, butt kicks, jump rope or stairs."
 (Or try one of these eight stretches before taking off.)

 When you're finished with your run, that's when you can do static, or still, stretches.
-"Perform some static stretches and mobility drills for the calves, hamstrings, hip flexors, IT bands, glutes and quads using a foam roller or lacrosse ball," Potucek says.
+"Perform some static stretches and mobility drills for the calves, hamstrings, hip flexors, IT bands, glutes and quads using a foam roller or lacrosse ball," he says.

 2. Know Your Route Before You Get Going

 Unlike hitting the treadmill, where you're staying in one place for the duration of your sweat, tackling the open road leaves a lot of room for decision-making.
 Cut out some of the anxiety by planning exactly where you're going from the moment your run begins.

 "This way, you can relax," says Precision Run coach and Variis instructor, Elizabeth Corkum, called "Coach Corky" by her clients.
 "You don't need the added stress of navigating or planning during your run."

 Corkum adds that the ideal route would be a park or a road with space to safely run.
 This way, you don't have to navigate congested intersections or excess traffic.